An Unclean Spirit Returns with 7 More Spirits

 Jesus said, “When an unclean spirit goes out of a man, he goes through dry places, seeking rest, and finds none.
 Then he says, ‘I will return to my house from which I came.’
 And when he comes, he finds it empty, swept, and put in order.
 Then he goes and takes with him seven other spirits more wicked than himself, and they enter and dwell there; and the last state of that man is worse than the first” (Matthew 12:43-45).

-Submission to Christ gives a new power to resist all evil (Rom.
-6:16), and the unclean spirits can never enter the heart.
+Submission to Christ gives a new power to resist all evil (Romans 6:16), and the unclean spirits can never enter the heart.
 Our only safety is in complete surrender to Christ, in order that He may enter in and live out His perfect life within us (Galatians 2:20; Revelation 3:20).

 Likewise, too often those who have been healed of the disease of sin suffer a spiritual relapse and get weaker than they were at first.
 They don’t realize how careful they must be not only to avoid temptation but to allow God to daily transform them.
 King Saul is an example to that.
-Saul, at one point, was filled by the Holy Spirit (1 Sam.
-10:9–13), but later failed to yield completely to God, and as a result was exposed to the control of an evil spirit (1 Sam.
-16:14) that finally drove him to commit suicide (1 Sam.
-31:4).
+Saul, at one point, was filled by the Holy Spirit (1 Samuel 10:9–13), but later failed to yield completely to God, and as a result was exposed to the control of an evil spirit (1 Samuel 16:14) that finally drove him to commit suicide (1 Samuel 31:4).

 In His service,